tomcatmanager/tomcatmanager/docs/interactive.rst

 an application with a version string.
 The combination of path and version string uniquely identify the application.

-Let's revisit our 'sparkles' app.
+Let's revisit our 'shiny' app.
 This time when I deploy, I'm going to specify a version string:

 .. code-block:: none

-   tomcat-manager>deploy local ~/src/sparkles/dist/sparklesv2.0.5.war /sparkles v2.0.5
+   tomcat-manager>deploy local ~/src/shiny/dist/shiny2.0.5.war /shiny v2.0.5
    tomcat-manager>list
    Path                     Status  Sessions Directory
    ------------------------ ------- -------- ------------------------------------
    /                        running        0 ROOT
-   /manager                 running        0 manager /sparkles                running        0 sparkles##v2.0.5
+   /manager                 running        0 manager /shiny.                  running        0 shiny##v2.0.5

-Later today, I make a bug fix to 'sparkles', and build version 2.0.6 of the app.
+Later today, I make a bug fix to 'shiny', and build version 2.0.6 of the app.
 Parallel deployment allows me to deploy two versions of that app at the same path, and Tomcat will migrate users to the new version over time as their sessions expire in version 2.0.5.

 .. code-block:: none

-   tomcat-manager>deploy local ~/src/sparkles/dist/sparklesv2.0.6.war /sparkles v2.0.6
+   tomcat-manager>deploy local ~/src/shiny/dist/shiny2.0.6.war /shiny v2.0.6
    tomcat-manager>list
    Path                     Status  Sessions Directory
    ------------------------ ------- -------- ------------------------------------
    /                        running        0 ROOT
-   /manager                 running        0 manager /sparkles                running       12 sparkles##v2.0.5
+   /manager                 running        0 manager /shiny                   running       12 shiny##v2.0.5
-   /sparkles                running        0 sparkles##v2.0.6
+   /shiny                   running        0 shiny##v2.0.6

 Once all the sessions have been migrated to version 2.0.6, I can undeploy version 2.0.5:

 .. code-block:: none

-   tomcat-manager>undeploy /sparkles v2.0.5
+   tomcat-manager>undeploy /shiny v2.0.5
    tomcat-manager>list
    Path                     Status  Sessions Directory
    ------------------------ ------- -------- ------------------------------------
    /                        running        0 ROOT
-   /manager                 running        0 manager /sparkles                running        9 sparkles##v2.0.6
+   /manager                 running        0 manager /shiny.                  running        9 shiny##v2.0.6

 The following command support the optional version string, which makes parallel deployment possible: